Hacker claims breach of Chinese defense contractor

 He posted documents ranging from purported U.S. military transport information to internal reports about business matters on several file-sharing sites, but the authenticity of the documents could not be independently confirmed.

 The Beijing company, better known by the acronym, CEIEC, did not respond to a request for comment.
-U.S. intelligence and Department of Defense officials had no immediate comment.
+U.S. intelligence and Department of Defence officials had no immediate comment.

-CEIEC’s website says the company performs systems integration work for the Chinese military.
+CEIEC’s website says the company performs systems integration work for the the Chinese military.

 Cyber-spying, both economic and political, is a growing concern for companies and governments around the world.
 The Chinese government is often accused of promoting, or at least tolerating, hacking attacks aimed at Western targets.
 But Chinese institutions have rarely been publicly identified as victims of such attacks.